sirsoco/hw-dos/READMEHW2-.md

 # #Solomon Obure

 # #About
-Tasked to improve a social media client website.
-Provided orgianl html and css code.
+Tasked to improve a social media service website for accesibility.
+Provided original html and css files.

-Deliverables included:
+Deliverables include:

 (1) Implenting HTML 5 accesibility tag to orginal html (2) HTML follows a concise logical structure
-(3) All links are functional and images included alternative descriptions (4) HTML guidelines are folluched(sequential headings, descriptive title...etc)
+(3) All links are functional and images included alternative descriptions (4) HTML guidelines are followed (sequential headings, descriptive title...etc)

 # # Deliverables
 HTML File